ViBlog/viewpager/viewpager-intro.md

 </RelativeLayout>
 ```

-It's not that different from an old ListView, and needs his Adapter.
+## Adapter
-PagerAdapter is the one dedicated to ViewPager.
+A ViewPager is not a lot different from a ListView and it need his own PagerAdapter that will handle the data.

-To make it work we needs to implement at least 4 methods:
+To make it work we need to implement four methods:
 - instantiateItem
 - getCount
 - isViewFromObject
 - destroyItem

-Forget isViewFromObject and your ViewPager will display nothing.
+If you forget isViewFromObject, your ViewPager will not display the view.
-Forget destroyItem and you will get a crash when the ViewPager will try to remove unused Views.
+If you forget destroyItem, you will get a crash when the ViewPager will try to remove unused Views.

-Let's create the most basic PagerAdapter to display a single TextView.
+Let's create the PagerAdapter.

 ```java
 public class MainActivityPagerAdapter extends PagerAdapter {